When I was young, I spent a lot of time in other worlds.

-In particular though, I got my fantasy from video games when I was a kid; Final Fantasy VI and Final Fantasy VII, Lunar: The Silver Star, and Legacy of Kain: Soul Reaver all stick out as major early influences.
+In particular, I got my fantasy from video games.
+Final Fantasy VI and Final Fantasy VII, Lunar: The Silver Star, and Legacy of Kain: Soul Reaver all stick out as major early influences.
 Somehow–I’m not sure how–I coasted past my generation’s classic fantasy things; I didn’t read Lord of the Rings, I didn’t play Magic: The Gathering (I still don’t), and I didn’t play Dungeons & Dragons until I hit college.

 And it was only in college that I started reading fantasy regularly, tempering my experience with the genre.
 Exposing the tropes I didn’t like, and eventually finding authors who wrote circles around those tropes: Brandon Sanderson, Patrick Rothfuss, Garth Nix.

 The end result: a weird amalgam of atypical influences that I always guide away from “chosen heroes” and “old wizards,” towards (what I always try to make) unique fantasy.
 Stories that I can’t get behind unless they genuinely make me feel something–or question something–about myself.
 Stories that have to feel real and engender empathy, despite how fantastic their worlds are.

 How successful have these stories been so far?
 Well, as of 2021, I’ve had one short story published: “Aixa the Hexcaster” at Mirror Dance Fantasy.
 I know–that’s not a lot–but that’s what this site is all about.